 Manna Magic: Unleash Legendary Static Strength

-If you’ve never before heard of the wild exercise called a Manna, then welcome to the world of superhuman strength and skill…AKA gymnastics.
-Manna is defined as an unexpected or gratuitous benefit and training for one ironically ends up provides just that to those dedicated enough to see the progression plan through.
+If you’ve never before heard of the wild exercise called a Manna, then welcome to the world of superhuman strength and skill...AKA gymnastics.
+Manna uses the hands and arms to support the body in an extension position.
+Then the hips are lifted upward while legs compress against the torso.
 The manna takes an amazing amount of coordinated flexibility and strength, and with the proper progressions, is within reach for every hard-working and dedicated fitness enthusiast.

 Although mastering the manna is something that takes a LOT of practice and prep, the progressions you’ll work on in the journey alone will be well worth it.
 It’s true, the manna, when performed properly, looks almost impossible: the ability to perform an L-Sit, hands behind you, legs off the floor and the impressive magic that happens when the body compresses in on itself, supported only by the arms.

 For most new to Gymnastics Strength Training™, the manna is completely unknown.
 Not only is the word 'manna' unfamiliar to newcomers, but when they actually see someone perform the movement, they often remark something along the lines of it being totally impossible.
 For adults who have never even done a V-up, Hanging Leg Lift, or L-sit before (all manna prep exercises), the idea of lifting their hips up to shoulder height with their legs straight above their torso is difficult to even imagine.
 With proper progressions, however, the manna should be within the reach of most.